 With more time on your hands, you can carefully plan your meals and avoid costly and unhealthy takeout food.
 It can be helpful to set out a plan for meals for the coming week.
 Not only does cooking in batches save time, but it also saves money by not having to order pizza.
 Also, instead of buying bread, why not purchase a bread maker and make your own bread?
 There are plenty of recipes to try out online and from cookbooks at the public library.

 Once a Week Shopping

-It can be easy to use shopping as an excuse to socialize, especially when you’re a stay at home parent.
+It can be easy to use shopping as an excuse to socialize, especially when you’re a stay-at-home parent.
 Driving every day to the grocery store can be costly, especially with the price at the pump.
-Instead take an inventory of the food you have a home and limit yourself to only going shopping once a week.
+Instead, take an inventory of the food you have at home and limit yourself to only going shopping once a week.

 The Canadian government has a wealth of support benefits for families and caregivers alike.
 Whether you are pregnant or adopting a child benefits are offered to expectant parents.
 During pregnancy, until the child is an adult you can find help to fit your needs and circumstances.

 - The Canada Prenatal Nutrition Program helps pregnant women and new mothers facing challenges

 - Maternity and parental leave for the parents of a newborn or newly adopted child

 - Registered Education Savings Plan for education after high school